ShayanHodai/twitter-analysis/README.md

 6. run ./main.py
 -----------------------------------------------------------------------------------------------------------------------------------------------------------
-Done! depends on the number of tweets the program takes time to run when the program finishes you willhave access to 6 endpoints from your local machine. http://127.0.0.1:5000/accounts -> returns json file of the accounts http://127.0.0.1:5000/threads -> returns json file of the threads http://127.0.0.1:5000/replies -> returns json file of the replies
+Done! depends on the number of tweets the program takes time to run when the program finishes you will have access to 6 endpoints from your local machine. http://127.0.0.1:5000/accounts -> returns json file of the accounts http://127.0.0.1:5000/threads -> returns json file of the threads http://127.0.0.1:5000/replies -> returns json file of the replies